 Hence the Standard Deviation of above concrete cube test results – 3.07 N/Sqmm.

-As per IS 456, the assumed Standard deviation value has mentioned from the past records for a similar grade of concrete.
+As per IS 456, the assumed standard deviation value has mentioned from past records for a similar grade of concrete.